iowauclawin/DE-Final-Project-Alto-Saxophone-/README.md

 <img width="787" height="710" alt="Screenshot 2026-01-14 214644" src="https://github.com/user-attachments/assets/2d86ad50-7cf5-4880-ad39-09de4b682dc4" />
 This is the wiring of my project.
 It was incredibly difficult for me as I first had to fit all the wires on the breadboard and GPIO.
 This was difficult as when I kept putting more and more wires on the raspberry pi, it became harder to put in new pins.
 After that ordeal, I had to glue all of my buttons onto the inside of my 3D modeled design, which not only took a while, but frustrated me a lot.

+**Reflection**
+I feel that while this project may have been a struggle for me at times, I have learned a lot from these experiences.
+I encountered many obstacles and road blocks that frustrated me, but overcoming them made me feel like I was learning and becoming better.
+It also helped that my project was something that I was passionate about and really wanted to do.
+Though I may have quit playing the saxophone, I still think about it occasionally, which is why I chose this as my project.
+This project has helped me increase my technical, planning, and documenting skills while staying fun throughout.
+Due to how much fun I had, I will most likely continue working on this project and fine tuning it until it can become close to an actual saxophone.